 Getting to Providenciales page.
 You'll find

-passports and visas requirements (United States and United Kingdom citizens don't need a visa), flight information, local connections, and more.
+passports and visas requirements (citizens of the United States, Canada and United Kingdom don't need a visa), flight information, local connections, and more.

 The Salt Cay-Grand Turk ferry at Balfour Harbour, Salt Cay.

 The easiest way to get to Salt Cay is via plane.
-Currently both local Turks and Caicos airplines,
+Currently both local Turks and Caicos airlines,

 Caicos Express Airways and

 interCaribbean, operate routes between Providenciales and Grand Turk.
-Be warned that cargo space may be quite limited as small the Piper Aztec and de Havilland Twin Otter are the typical aircraft of choice.
+Be warned that cargo space may be limited as small Piper Aztecs and de Havilland Twin Otters are the typical aircraft of choice.

-Cost is around $180 per person roundtrip from Providenciales (2018), although discounts may be able to be arranged for large groups.
+Cost is around $160 per person round trip from Providenciales, although discounts may be able to be arranged for large groups.